 The workshop will be led by Rev. Dr. Joretta Marshall and Rev. Dr. Tim Robinson who are trained in boundary work and have offered similar workshops in various contexts.

 Registration is $25 for the day and does not include lunch (No charge for current Brite students).
-Online registration opens AUGUST at: www.brite.edu/boundary.
+Register at www.brite.edu/boundary.
 For more information call 817.257.7582 or email email@example.com.

 About Lifelong Learning